EmergentOrder/onnx-scala/README.md

 #### Program Generator

-* [JavaCPP Preset for ONNX 1.5.0](https://github.com/bytedeco/javacpp-presets/tree/master/onnx) - The missing bridge between Java and native C++ libraries (For access to Protobuf definitions and operator schemas)

 * [Scalameta](https://github.com/scalameta/scalameta) - Library to read, analyze, transform and generate Scala programs (For a runtime parse pass of generated programs)

+#### Backend

+* [nGraph via JavaCPP Preset for nGraph 0.22.0](https://github.com/bytedeco/javacpp-presets/tree/master/ngraph) - nGraph is an open source C++ library, compiler and runtime for Deep Learning frameworks / The missing bridge between Java and native C++ libraries (For access to Protobuf definitions and operator schemas)

 ### Inspiration

+#### Scala

 * [Neurocat](https://github.com/mandubian/neurocat) -  From neural networks to the Category of composable supervised learning algorithms in Scala with compile-time matrix checking based on singleton-types